BenOvermyer/benovermyer.com/content/kb/uses.md

 **Website:** [Viotek GN34C](https://viotek.com/viotek-gn34cx-34-ultrawide-qhd-curved-professional-monitor-100hz-219-freesync/)

 Though some games don't support 3440x1440 resolution, I've found this to be excellent for coding and for graphics editing capabilities.
 Also, watching movies on this thing is awesome.
+In order for it to work correctly on my MacBook Pro, though, I needed to buy an app.
+It doesn't properly declare its resolutions.

 ### DXRacer King Zero gaming chair